GSA-TTS/handbook/pages/office-of-operations/outreach.md

 - Demand generation efforts
 - Constituent education

 ## Services

-Outreach is part of TTS Clients & Markets and is funded by the TTS business units.
-Come talk to the Outreach team if you’d like help with:
+Come talk to the Outreach Stakeholder Engagement Advisor team if you’d like help with:

 - Reviewing and approving public content, including marketing materials and websites
 - Learning about emerging technology communications and training tools
 - Creating a communication and social engagement strategy
 - Writing a conference talk
 - Connecting with the Office of Strategic Communication regarding press requests, GSA communication channels, or approvals
-- Editing TTS content on InSite or GSA.gov
+- Editing TTS content on JoSite or GSA.gov

 If you're contacted by a journalist or member of the press, please forward the message to press@gsa.gov without responding.
 All press interactions are handled by the Office of Strategic Communication.

 ## Team

-The Outreach team has a point person for each of the main business units, and they should be your first point of contact when looking for Outreach services.

-- Director - Star Vanamali
-- 18F - Dahianna Salazar Foreman
-- Solutions - Kristina Britt
-- PIF - Vacant
-- COE - Andrea Sigritz

-You can also reach the whole team at tts-outreach@gsa.gov.
+For specific marketing, outreach, or stakeholder engagement matters, you can also reach the whole team at tts-outreach@gsa.gov.

 ## Slack channels

-- {% slack_channel "outreach" %} is for all general inquiries including helping
-  you promote things, members of the press asking you questions, guidance on getting content approved etc.
+- {% slack_channel "outreach" %} is for all general inquiries including helping you promote things, members of the press asking you questions, guidance on getting content approved, etc.
 - {% slack_channel "tweet-this" %} is where we coordinate activity for TTS
   Twitter accounts.
 Hop in here if you’d like an official account to tweet something or respond to a tweet.